cioportfolio/python/docs/index.md

 - if you have an `else` you can only have a single one and it must be for the last branch.
 This is used if all of the `if` and `elif` tests are `False`.
 - you can have lots of `elif` branches.

 You can have any number of lines of code in each branch.
-Just like for functions you use indents (shift the line to the right) so that Python can see where the branch starts and finishes.
+Just like for functions you use indents (shift the line to the right) so that Python can see where each branch starts and finishes.

 ### Common problems with branches:

 - Check how you have indented (shifted right) your lines of code, especially if you are using branches with other things such as [functions](#small-helper-programs) or [loops](#repeating-code-many-times).
 - it is easy to forget the `:` at the end of the `if`, `elif` and `else` lines.
 - It is easy to put `=` (which means define or update a [variable](#remembering-and-naming-things)) when you really meant to put `==` (which means tell me if these two things are the same).
 - You only need to add a few branches to make your program complicated and hard to understand.
 It can be an good idea to try out small parts of your program on their own and check they do what you expect before you put them all together.
-It can be easier to understand if you split complicated code into several small helper functions.
+It can be easier to understand if you split complicated code into several [small helper functions](#small-helper-programs).
 - It is easy to make mistakes if you have big branches with lots of code in them.
-If you are getting stuck try breaking up a big branch into sections and move the sections into a helper function with a helpful name.
+If you are getting stuck try breaking up a big branch into sections and move the sections into a [helper function](#small-helper-programs) with a helpful name.

 ### Practice with branches